-2) With all generating units at their prescribed base case (normally full) real power output, all units will exhibit well damped angular oscillations [as defined below] and acceptable power swings in response to a (non-fault) loss of a generator, transmission circuit, or transmission transformer.
+- Unacceptable small disturbance performance consists of a response beyond the limits described below.
+Unacceptable small disturbance performance indicates that a System Operating Limit (SOL) or an Interconnected Reliability Operating Limit (IROL) exists for the Planning Horizon where improvements cannot be implemented in an appropriate timeframe. - 2) With all generating units at their prescribed base case (normally full) real power output, all units will exhibit well damped angular oscillations [as defined below] and acceptable power swings in response to a (non-fault) loss of a generator, transmission circuit, or transmission transformer.
+(Applies black NEDO Standard, TDL 002 (1, D1)

-(Applicable NERC Standard: TPL-002-1, R1)

-3) With all generating units at their prescribed base case (normally full) real power output, all units will exhibit well damped angular oscillations [as defined below] and acceptable power swings in response to a (non-fault) loss of any two transmission circuits on a common structure.
+3) With all generating units at their prescribed base case (normally maximum) real power output, all units will exhibit well damped angular oscillations [as defined below] and acceptable power swings in response to a (non-fault) loss of any two transmission circuits on a common structure.